Environmental Toxins and Detoxification

 There are multiple ways to determine if you have environmental toxins wandering in your system.
 You can take surveys that go through your exposure history.
 You can discuss your toxin history with a knowledgeable functional medicine practitioner.
 You may know that you have toxin accumulation based on symptoms, hormonal imbalances, weight gain, or other symptoms.

-The best method to do determine toxin levels is to do comprehensive lab testing which can assess for the common chemicals (BPA, phthalates, benzene, pesticides, parabens, etc).
+The best method to do determine toxin levels is to do comprehensive lab testing which can assess for the common chemicals (phthalates, benzene, pesticides, parabens, etc).
 This testing is generally not covered by insurance companies.

 What if I feel fine yet my Environmental Toxin levels are high?